slavik-pastushenko/facebook-pages-api-insights/README.md

 # Facebook-Pages-API-metrics

-List of metrics (Facebook Pages API)
+Compiled a list of all available metrics and categorizing them according to https://developers.facebook.com/docs/graph-api/reference/v3.3/insights